-Enclosed find the following policy for distribution to all applicable staff within your organization: 0509 Alternative NIA
+Enclosed find the following policy for distribution to all applicable staff within your organization:

+0509 Alternative NIA Policy

-This policy is/was effective: 10/01/2021
+This policy is/was effective: 08/04/2021

-☐ This policy is new.
-Please review the policy in its entirety

-☐ This policy replaces the following policies:

-☑ This policy has been revised.
-Please see below for the type of revision:

-$\hfill\square$ This is a significant policy revision.
+- □ This policy is new.
+Please review the policy in its entirety - \Box This policy replaces the following policy(s): - ☑ This policy has been revised.
+Please see below for the type of revision: - $\hfill\square$ This is a significant policy revision.
 Please review this policy in its entirety.

-☑ This is a minor policy revision: (List page number & summary of change):

-Replaces "substantiation decision" with "allegation finding" and references the 0513 Investigative Closure Policy throughout policy.
+Major changes include:

-☐ A policy form has been revised: (List form, page number and summary of change):
+- Addition of a new circumstance when the Alternative NIA could be applied. - □ This is a minor policy revision: (List page number & summary of change): - □ A policy form has been revised: (List form, page number and summary of change):